StiphyJay/MQuant/README.md

 2025.07.06: 🔥🔥🔥 MQuant has been accepted by ACM MM2025.

 ## ToDo List
+- [ ] support more MLLMs

-- [ ] release the quantization code for other MLLMs
+- [x] release the quantization code for Intern-VL2, MiniCPM-V
 - [x] release the quantization code for Qwen-VL
 - [x] release the core code after the paper accepted
 - [x] update acknowledgement